sephora-asia-archive/data-test-sde/README.md

 - Click `Show Options`, uncheck `Use Legacy SQL`, and click `Hide Options`
 - Run the queries in the `db_init` folder to populate the `raw` dataset

-The instance is now ready !
+The instance is now ready!

 2. Update your previous code to run on BigQuery.
 Instead of having a fake function simulating the execution of the query in section A, implement it to run on BigQuery.
 Upon execution, the `tmp` and `final` datasets should be populated based on the `raw` data.
 Google BigQuery has a [documented API](https://cloud.google.com/bigquery/docs/reference/rest/v2/) as well as a bunch of SDKs available.

 3. Deploy an API on the platform of your choice.
 The API should obey the following specifications:

-- `GET /run`  : Runs the code implemented in B-2.
+- `POST /run` : Runs the code implemented in B-2.
 When this endpoint is called, the `tmp` and `final` tables should be recreated.
-- `GET /add?table_name=products&name=banana%20lipstick&category_id=4&external_id=123&type=product` : Append a new row in the defined `table_name` in the `raw` dataset.
-For this point, we can assume that the consumer of the API will always input a valid query (existing table name, exisitng field names and valid input).
+- `POST /<table_name>?<attribute_1>=<value_1>&<attribute_2>=<value_2>...` : Append a new row in the defined `table_name` in the `raw` dataset with the attributes. eg. `POST /products?name=banana%20lipstick&category_id=4&external_id=123&type=product`.
+This API should be able to handle invalid inputs for the table query (eg. return the appropriate response and/or response code if the field does not exist in the table specified).
 - The endpoints can be public.
-- The endpoints should return an appropriate status code.
+- The endpoints should return appropriate status codes, as well as having appropriate response format for handling the JSON responses.

 ## Notes

 - The files in the `res/raw` folder represents the available raw data tables in the `raw` dataset.

-- For point A-1, parsing the query will be necessary.
-We can assume the shape of the tables in the scripts will always be `dataset_name.table_name`

-- For point A-1, your code should be flexible enough so that it will still work properly if more scripts are added in the tmp or final folder
+- For point A-1, your code should be flexible enough so that it will still work properly if more scripts are added in the tmp or final folder.
+The dependencies should not be hardcoded inside the script itself but should be a more flexible implementation (eg. as part of a configuration file).

-- For points A-2 and A-3, you can use a dummy function such as the following as a placeholder for the function actually running the sql scripts (here in golang):
+- For point A-2, you can use a dummy function such as the following as a placeholder for the function actually running the sql scripts (eg. here in golang):

 ```go
 func() {